Methodology

 Safe Attachments covers SharePoint, OneDrive, and Teams

-CIS M365 2.1.4 (Ensure Safe Attachments policy is enabled): CIS 2.1.4 requires Safe Attachments for SharePoint, OneDrive, and Teams
+CIS M365 2.1.5 (Ensure Safe Attachments for SharePoint, OneDrive, and Microsoft Teams is Enabled): CIS 2.1.5 requires Safe Attachments for SharePoint, OneDrive, and Microsoft Teams to be Enabled

 ISO 27001 A.8.7 (Protection against malware — implement detection, prevention, and recovery controls for malware): ISO A.8.7 requires malware protection across all file sharing platforms